$2 million to save the Ballard P-Patch from development? We can do it! say optimistic gardeners.

 But things can change just like that.

-In February, the volunteers running the P-Patch found themselves trying to figure out where to find $2 million to buy that piece of of urban tranquility.
+In February, the volunteers running the P-Patch found themselves trying to figure out where to find $2 million to buy that piece of urban tranquility.
 They had about a year to come up with it.

 The church was planning a renovation, and the $2.5 million it had budgeted skyrocketed to an amount that could reach $4.5 million.
 It turned out the massive renovation had triggered additional work to bring the church up to seismic, fire-suppression and other codes.